Masayo Ōsawa

 Masayo Ōsawa (大沢 政代, Ōsawa Masayo) was a Japanese diver.
 She competed at the 1936 Summer Olympics and finished sixth in the 3 m springboard and 14th in the 10 m platform competition.
+Her younger sister Reiko Ōsawa also competed at the 1936 Summer Olympics, in the 10 m platform event.

 During World War II Ōsawa served in the Japanese Army as a nurse and died of an illness six months after the end of military operations in Northern China.